 Our short courses are taught by top academics, guiding students through intensive yet accessible lectures and discussions.

 Our summer courses are based in a Cambridge college.
 You live, study, and share some meals with the course participants.
 A rare opportunity to live and work with other keen students of your subject.
-Our 2018 courses will be held in the lovely settings of Wolfson and Homerton Colleges.
+Our 2019 courses will be held in the relaxed setting of Wolfson College.

 Our summer courses include walks, talks, and excursions in Cambridge.
-In 2018 our visits include a trip to the Wren Library at Trinity (above), Girton College, King's College, and other places of interest.
+In 2018 our visits included a trip to the Wren Library at Trinity (above), Girton College, King's College, and other places of interest.

 THE CAMBRIDGE EXPERIENCE